christensenjairus/hyprland-dotfiles/README.md

 - [ ] Better way to screenshare than OBS-Studio virtual camera (although, this isn't bad)
 - [ ] BTRFS Snapshots in Grub menu
 - [ ] WayVNC working in virtual workspace
+- [ ] Brave not steal all links.
+Basically, how do I set the default browser?